Nik-Hendricks/PWA-MUI/readme.md

  <loading-spinner></loading-spinner>
 ```

-it is up to you to define pages for your user. you can see and example of this in the `/js/main.js` file. line 95 is the javascript object for defining routes throughout the app.
-All of these pages will also need to be imported you can see and an example at `/js/main.js` line 23
+it is up to you to define pages for your user. you can see an example of this in `/public/js/main.js`

 an example of the using the router